Hana-Le/blogdown_Hana/content/project/Housing/index.md

 ```

 ```
-## There are 31 numeric variable, ans 49  factor variables
+## There are 31 numeric variables, and 49  factor variables
 ```
 #### 5.3.2 Centre and Scale numeric predictors
 #### 5.3.2 One hot encoding the categorical predictors